Why use visualisation?

 1. Contact

-First call or meeting to discuss viability based on the broad parameters of the job, including scope, timeline, budget etc.
+The first call or meeting to discuss viability based on the broad parameters of the job, including scope, timeline, budget etc.

 30–60 MINS